 - Rev. A. Robert Hirschfeld, Bishop, The Episcopal Church of New Hampshire

-- Thomas Horgan, president and CEO, New Hampshire Council of Universities and Colleges
+- Thomas Horgan, president and CEO, New Hampshire College and University Council

 - Sylvia Larsen, former Senate President, New Hampshire State Senate